Adult ECAT protocol

 This protocol is intended to be used by registered and enrolled nurses within their scope of practice and as outlined in The Use of Emergency Care Assessment and Treatment Protocols (PD2024_011).
 Sections marked triangle or diamond indicate the need for additional prerequisite education prior to use.
 Check the medication table for dose adjustments and links to relevant reference texts.

-If patient meets the criteria of major trauma, switch to local trauma guidelines and major trauma protocol.
+If patient meets the criteria of major trauma, switch to local trauma guidelines and traumatic injury protocol.

 Consider compartment syndrome: disproportionate pain, pallor, pulselessness, paraesthesia, paralysis, pressure or poikilothermia (change in temperature of the affected limb).